orchestracities/map-panel/CONTRIBUTING.md

 Default start page url: http://localhost:3000
 Default user is admin.

-If you are trying to install packages and you get console permitions errors, it could be related with grafana changing owner from dist files.
+If you are trying to install packages and you get console permissions errors, it could be related with grafana changing owner from dist files.